yputter/turbodbc/docs/pages/advanced_usage.rst

 Set ``prefer_unicode`` to ``True`` if your database does not fully support the UTF-8 encoding turbodbc prefers.
 With this option you can tell turbodbc to use two-byte character strings with UCS-2/UTF-16 encoding.
-Use this option if you try to connection to Microsoft SQL server (MSSQL).
+Use this option if you wish to connect to Microsoft SQL Server (MSSQL).

 .. _advanced_usage_options_autocommit: